vivekkohli2004/StateStreet/StateStreet/Readme.md

 In particular; RandomizerClient sends, receives 1,2 fields repectively.
 The PrimeServer is expectedly just the opposite.
 Adding unnecessary inheritance or if-else clauses in an attempt to put them all in one class would've complicated things.

+The no of Threads used in the application (Client & Server side) are for performance on my local machine.
+They maynot deliver the same performance on another machine.